When so much around us is changing so fast we need to create our own stability. This is the first step to becoming

-One of the four ways that Inner Leadership recommends for achieving this is by spending time in nature.
+One of the four ways that Inner Leadership recommends for achieving this is to spend time in nature.

 More and more people are agreeing.
-In this article even the World Economic Forum describes how “disconnection from nature can be bad for our mental health” and how “civilized life may be causing you psychological trauma.”
+In this article even the World Economic Forum describes how “disconnection from nature can be bad for our mental health” and “civilized life may be causing you psychological trauma.”